-Fertilizer will be applied as described in Section Error!
-Reference source not found..
+Fertilizer will be applied as described in Section 14.2.1.3.
 The Certificate Holders will adhere to the NYSDAM guidance entitled "Fertilizing, Lime, and Seeding Recommendations for Restoration of Construction Projects on Farmland in New York State" in agricultural areas.